iridium-browser/iridium-browser-ubuntu/tools/metrics/actions/README.md

 actions (see [advice above](#Do-Not-Emit-Redundantly)) and not emitted excessively (see [advice above](#Do-Not-Emit-Excessively)).

+In addition to testing interactively, you can have unit tests check the number of times a user action was emitted.
+See [user_action_tester.h](https://cs.chromium.org/chromium/src/base/test/user_action_tester.h) for details.

-### Revising User Actions
+## Revising User Actions

-If you're changing the semantics of a user action (when it's emitted), make it into a new user action with a new name.
+When changing the semantics of a user action (when it's emitted), make it into a new user action with a new name.
 Otherwise the dashboard will be mixing two different interpretations of the data and make no sense.

 ## Documenting User Actions